-- Supporting projects run by partner organisations.
-In the financial statements this is referred to as 'Projects and Programmes'. - Supporting and strengthening partner organisations themselves.
-This comes under 'Support provided to partner organisations'. - Campaigning in the Netherlands to encourage people to commit to the movement towards a just world without poverty.
-This falls under the category 'Popular campaigning'. - Influencing governments, companies and other organisations to work, either on their own or jointly with others, towards poverty alleviation and development.
-This falls under the categories 'Lobbying and advocacy by Oxfam Novib' and 'Lobbying and advocacy by partner organisations'. - Conveying Oxfam Novib's vision a just world without poverty - to a wide public and maintaining relation- ships with people who support Oxfam Novib.
+- Supporting projects run by partner organizations.
+In the financial statements this is referred to as 'Projects and Programs'. - Supporting and strengthening partner organizations themselves.
+This comes under 'Support provided to partner organizations'. - Campaigning in the Netherlands to encourage people to commit to the movement towards a just world without poverty.
+This falls under the category 'Popular campaigning'. - Influencing governments, companies and other organizations to work, either on their own or jointly with others, towards poverty alleviation and development.
+This falls under the categories 'Lobby and advocacy by Oxfam Novib' and 'Lobby and Advocacy by partner organizations'. - Conveying Oxfam Novib's vision a just world without poverty - to a wide public and maintaining relation- ships with people who support Oxfam Novib.
 This falls under the category 'Public information and marketing'.